jpowell-nsu/Arch-Desktop/README.md

 ## Installation instructions
-run "./install".
+Run "./install".

-sudo is not supported.
+Sudo is not supported.

 ## Screenshots